MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 - Create two segments – one for the invitees and one for the event attendees.

-- Use Customer Voice to create a survey to gather feedback about the event.

-- Create three emails – an invitation, a confirmation, and a post-event follow up email with a link to a survey.
+- Create three emails – an invitation, a confirmation, and a post-event follow up email.

 - Create a journey that will automate the delivery of the event content.